Posted on

 Topographic Cerakote

 What do you think of this topographic cerakote style?
+Is it something you’d rock on your edc, maybe just hang it on the wall, or are you a “guns are black” kinda guy?
 Let us know below.

 ~Sam